fusioncharts/dev_centre_docs/map-guide/simple-data-driven-maps.md

 Click [here](http://jsfiddle.net/fusioncharts/QffVn/ "@@open-newtab") to edit the above map.

-Note: In the example above, the font is set to `Helvetica` and the size of the label name is proportional to the value of each entity.
+> In the example above, the font is set to `Helvetica` and the size of the label name is proportional to the value of each entity.

-### Use short names in tooltips
+## Use short names in tooltips

 By default, tooltips in maps show the full name of the entity along with the value.
 However, you can configure the tooltips to show only the short names.
 To do so, set the value of the `useSNameInToolTip` attribute to `1`.